Einscrew/colorChanging/README.md

 # colorChanging
-jQuery code to change css properties of all elements in a web page
+jQuery and JavaScript code to change css properties of all elements in a web page